-How long does pregnancy in dogs last?
+How long does pregnancy last in dogs?

 What should I do immediately after my female dog has been mated?

-After mating, food intake should remain the same during the first two-thirds of pregnancy (approximately six weeks after mating).
-Ensure you feed your dog a premium, high-quality diet approved by your veterinarian during pregnancy.
-It should bear an AAFCO label stating that it is appropriate for “gestation and lactation” or “all life stages.”
 Discuss nutritional supplements and vitamins with your veterinarian before giving them to your dog.
-It is recommended that your dog be fed a diet rich in omega-3 fatty acids (DHA) while pregnant to help puppy development in utero and during milk production.
+It is recommended that your dog be fed a diet rich in omega-3 fatty acids (DHA) while pregnant to help puppy development in utero and to help milk production.

 Some commonly used medications should be avoided while your dog is pregnant.
 Contact your veterinarian to discuss the use of any supplements and medications.